coolya/some-modelix-samples/README.md

    ```
    </details>

-3. **Dashboard**: The dashboard itself is a node application which can be run via (it will be a blocking call):
+3. **Dashboard**: The dashboard itself is a node application which can be run via in a new terminal (it will be a blocking call):
    ```
    $ ./gradlew spa-dashboard-angular:npmRun
    ```